magna25/lakegn/DEPLOYMENT.md

 ## GitHub Actions Setup

-This project uses GitHub Actions for CI/CD with automatic deployment to DigitalOcean.
+This project uses GitHub Actions for CI/CD with automatic deployment to Vercel.

 ### Required GitHub Secrets